vatpac-technology/sops/docs/terminal/cairns.md

 All other aircraft require a 'Next' call to CS TCU.

-The Standard Assignable level from CS ADC to CS TCU is:
+The standard assignable level from CS ADC to CS TCU is:

 | Aircraft | Level |
 | -------- | ----- |